Surviving Your First Year in Logistics Sales: 8 Essential Tips

 Related: 9 Keys to a Successful Sales Career in the Transportation Industry

-So, when you start a new sales job, expect to be evaluated based on the number of calls and emails you accomplish each day.
+When you start a new sales job, expect to be evaluated based on the number of calls you make and emails you send each day.
 Hitting these requirements will only be possible with the correct systems in place.
-As such, work with your manager and fellow salespeople to develop a personalized system for staying on top of your outreach goals
+Work with your manager and fellow salespeople to develop a personalized system for staying on top of your outreach goals.

 Man on the Phone